How to Learn Regular Expressions

 Regular Expressions, or RegEx, are used for searching patterns in text.
 For instance, a RegEx like

 How do you learn Regular Expressions?
 Or, if you are already familiar, how do you take your RegEx skills to the next level?
-You will obviously learn by doing but there are some excellent tools and learning resources on the Internet that will take make your journey to knowing Regular Expressions more pleasant.
+Of course, you will learn by doing, but some excellent tools and learning resources on the Internet will make your journey to knowing Regular Expressions more pleasant.

 RegExr is like a visual playground for Regular Expressions.
-You enter the text in one block and the RegEx in the other.
-As you edit the RegEx, the matching strings are highlighted in the input text.
+First, you enter the text in one block and the RegEx in the other.
+Then, as you edit the RegEx, the matching strings are highlighted in the input text.
 You can also hover over any character literal in the RegEx to know what it does.
-RegEx101 is a similar tool that also describes your RegEx in English as you write.
+RegEx101 is a similar tool that describes your RegEx in English as you write.

-Railroad Diagram - for a string to match, it should be able to successfully move from left of the diagram all the way to the left along one of the available paths.
+Railroad Diagram - for a string to match, it should be able to successfully move from the left of the diagram to the left along one of the available paths.

-Once you understand the basics, head over to RegEx Golf or play this RegEx Crossword to test your skills.
-Like with everything else, you’ll only learn Regular Expressions by practicing and mere reading won’t be sufficient.
+Once you understand the basics, head to RegEx Golf](https://regex.alf.nu/) or play this RegEx Crossword to test your skills.
+Of course, like with everything else, you’ll only learn Regular Expressions by practicing, and mere reading won’t be sufficient.

 Google Developer Expert, Google Cloud Champion